mzielezny/cordova-plugin-chrome-apps-sockets-udp/README.md

 To import any module you have to use "global.require" - main require is overriden by cordova

-# Donation
+## Cup of caffe ?
-If you were frustrated how to create cordova electron plugin and my code a little help you could buy me caffe by [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=P829CRENNQRGC&item_name=New+developer+opportunities&currency_code=USD&source=url)
+If you were frustrated how to create cordova electron plugin and my code a little help you could buy me a cup of caffe by [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=P829CRENNQRGC&item_name=New+developer+opportunities&currency_code=USD&source=url)

 ## Exmaple UDP  broadcast code